Swainsona galegifolia

-Swainsona galegifolia commonly known as smooth Darling pea, is a species of flowering plant in the family Fabaceae and is endemic to Australia.
+Swainsona galegifolia commonly known as smooth Darling pea or Darling pea, is a species of flowering plant in the family Fabaceae and is endemic to Australia.
 It is a small shrub with greyish-green leaves and flowers in white, red, pink, purple, yellow or orange.

 Description

 Swainsona galegifolia is an upright, perennial subshrub to about 1 m high with smooth stems.
-The grey-green leaves are arranged opposite in pairs of 11-29 leaflets on a petiole, each leaflet is narrowly egg-shaped, 6-20 mm long, 2-5 mm wide, smooth, apex rounded, notched or occasionally with a small point.The pea-like flowers are borne in racemes of 15-20 white, pink, purple, yellow or orange flowers 12-15 mm long.
+The grey-green leaves are arranged opposite in pairs of 11-29 leaflets on a petiole, each leaflet is narrowly egg-shaped, 6-20 mm long, 2-5 mm wide, smooth, apex rounded, notched or occasionally with a small point.
+The pea-like flowers are borne in racemes of 15-20 white, pink, purple, yellow or orange flowers 12-15 mm long.
 The calyx is smooth, shorter than the floral tube.
 The standard petal is almost orb-shaped, clawed, up to 15 mm long, 15-20 mm wide, keel 10-15 mm long, apex rounded and slightly lipped.
 Flowering occurs in November and December, the fruit is an elliptic-shaped swollen pod, usually 2-40 mm long, 8-12 mm wide, smooth and the stipe often more than 10 mm long.